Part 2 of 5 of my journey from faith.

 That all changed when I left home for university.
 I attended a large school in the heart of the bible belt… and this was a cultural shift that rocked my world.

 Meeting people my age with a vocal and visible passion for God was a bombshell.
 They conversed in ways I had only heard grown-ups speak.
 They talked about Jesus like he was there with us.

 Inevitably, I was invited to a bible study.

 “Why wouldn’t I go?”
 I thought.
 “I’m a Christian too, right?”

 But I really hadn’t ever chosen that for myself.
 It wasn’t that I had chosen something else, I just thought of it as something adults concerned themselves with.
-The truth is, being a Christian was just sort of my default position.
+The truth is, being a Christian was just sort of my default setting.

 That first bible study was a mixed bag.
 Initially, I felt defensive and feared judgment.
 While I had charted the waters of many Christian experiences, I was unfamiliar with Evangelical Christianity.
 I didn’t know the lingo.
 Didn’t know what a quiet time was.
 Had never heard the term backsliding.
 But there was no denying it was a revelation to have a conversation about God with a peer versus an authority figure.

 Even so, I did my best to avoid these Christians and their invitations.
-They were nice enough, but when they were around there was a sense of driving through life with the cops in the rear view mirror.
+They were nice enough, but when they were around, there was a sense of driving through life with the cops in the rearview mirror.

 The seed was planted, though.
 It didn’t blossom overnight, but the more I made choices that conflicted with my upbringing, the more I felt burdened with guilt and a need for forgiveness.
 I felt the desire for significance and a deeper purpose for who I was becoming.